-This document describes a procedure for the submission and assessment of applications for authorisation, re-authorisation and amendments of plant protection products following approval of an active substance under Regulation (EC) No 1107/2009 in the Northern zone and thereof an inclusion in regulation (EU) No 540/2011.
+This document describes a procedure for the submission and assessment of applications for authorisation, re-authorisation and amendments of plant protection products following approval of an active substance under Regulation (EC) No 1107/2009 in the Northern zone and thereof an inclusion in Regulation (EU) No 540/2011.

 The Northern Zone Guidance document has been agreed by the responsible competent authorities in Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway and Sweden.
-The document is based on the EU Guidance documents on zonal evaluation and mutual recognition under regulation (EC) No 1107/2009 and Renewal of authorisation according to Article 43 of Regulation (EC) No 1107/2009.
-It is intended that it should be used in the context of zonal evaluations of applications for authorisation of plant protection products in order to reduce the workload for both applicants and authorities and to promote the harmonisation in the Northern zone.
-Where the transitional measures of Regulation (EC) No 1107/2009 apply the work-sharing is conducted on a voluntary basis with the aim to improve mutual recognition and facilitate the development of an authorisation work-sharing program.
-The procedures in this document will be applied for re-authorisation of products containing active substances with a submission deadline 31 October 2010 or later.
+The document is based on the EU Guidance documents on zonal evaluation and mutual recognition, withdrawal and amendment of authorisations under Regulation (EC) No 1107/2009 (SANCO/13169/2010) and Renewal of authorisation according to Article 43 of Regulation (EC) No 1107/2009 (SANCO/13170/2010).
+The intension is that it should be used in the context of zonal evaluations of applications for authorisation of plant protection products in order to reduce the workload for both applicants and authorities and to promote the harmonisation in the Northern zone.
+The procedures in this document will be applied for re-authorisation of products containing active substances with a reapproval date from 1 January 2016.

-For applications of new authorisations submitted after 14 June 2011 the provisions of the EU guidance document on zonal evaluation and mutual recognition under Regulation (EC) No 1107/2009 applies.
+For applications of new authorisations submitted after 1March 2021 the provisions of the EU Guidance document on zonal evaluation and mutual recognition, withdrawal and amendment of authorisations under Regulation (EC) No 1107/2009 (SANCO/13169/2010, rev.11) applies.